SunnySideUpSun/RestaurantReview/README.md

   - Database:
     - [sqlscriptFinal.zip](https://github.com/SunnySideUpSun/RestaurantReview/files/7783075/sqlscriptFinal.zip)
-    - You might need to rename the cloned fodler to "website" from RestaurantReview.
+    - You might need to rename the cloned folder to "website" from RestaurantReview.